Vauxhall Insignia Common Problems and Solutions

 Problem:

-One of the most consistently reported problems with the Insignia, you've found that the clutch judders when you push it.
-You will also notice that the car is hesitant to accelerate.
+One of the most frequently reported issues with the Insignia is that the clutch judders when you press it.
+You will also notice that the car is reluctant to accelerate.

 Solution:

-You're going to need to replace the entire dual-mass flywheel.
-This can be very costly if you shell out for a mechanic to do it for you.
-You can save a lot of time and money by finding a replacement on our parts list and replacing it yourself.
+You'll need to replace the entire dual-mass flywheel.
+This can be very expensive if you pay a mechanic to do it for you.
+You can save a lot of time and money by finding a replacement on our parts list and doing it yourself.

 Difficulty level